Modi's 'Make in India' push to depend on Chinese steel

 “MADE OUTSIDE INDIA”

-A ton of reinforcement steel produced in India for use in buildings can cost up to 15,000 rupees ($244) more than that from China, according to Firoz.
+A tonne of reinforcement steel produced in India for use in buildings can cost up to 15,000 rupees ($244) more than that from China, according to Firoz.

 Shipments into India jumped 33 percent to 4.19 million tonnes in April-September from a year ago, with imports from China leaping 108 percent to 1.34 million tonnes.
 Total steel imports in the fiscal year to next March 31 could nearly double to 9 million tonnes, JSW predicts.